edgonzales/project-3-grocery-list/README.md

 # Technologies Used

-- Express.js
-- Mongoose
-- MongoDB
-- Passport.js
+- MongoDB/Mongoose
-- Cyclic
+- Express
-- ejs
+- React
-- HTML
+- Node
-- CSS
+- Semantic UI

 # Getting Started

 TBD

 # Next Steps

+Implement:
+- As a Shopper, I want to create a list to save my products
+- AAS, I want to view details of my product
+- AAS, I want to know the products that are in stock at my local grocery store
+- AAS, I want to add products to my shopping cart
+- AAS, I want to submit an order at my local grocery store